basjes1977/jira-po-toolkit/README.md

 ## Troubleshooting

+- **Virtual Environment Issues:**
+  - If you see errors like "bad interpreter" or "no such file or directory" when running Python/pip, your virtual environment may be corrupted
+  - Solution: Remove and recreate the virtual environment:
+    ```sh
+    rm -rf .venv
+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip install -r requirements.txt
+    ```

 - **SSL/Certificate Issues (e.g., Zscaler):**
   - When you run `jpt_menu.py`, you'll be prompted to choose SSL verification mode:
     - **Option 1**: Use Zscaler certificate (if you're behind Zscaler proxy)